yashashvigupta16/30-Days-Of-Python/README.md

-# 30 Days of Python Challenge 🐍
+# 30 Days of Python Challenge 🐍 — COMPLETED ✅

-I am participating in the [30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) challenge by Asabeneh.
-This repository serves as a diary of my progress, code snippets, and projects as I master Python from the ground up.
+I have successfully completed the [30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) challenge.
+This repository represents my journey from core Python fundamentals to building Full-Stack AI and Data Engineering systems.**

-## 🚀 My Goal
+## 🚀 Capstone Project: Editeur — The Companion Magazine
-My objective is to build a strong foundation in Python to transition into Data Analysis.
+A community-driven digital magazine platform designed for university students to explore, create, and share impactful content.
+It features a **Flask** backend for content management and user authentication, integrated with a **Pandas** analytical engine to track reader engagement, analyze trends, and provide data-driven content recommendations in real time.

-## 📅 Progress Tracker
+## 📅 Final Progress Tracker
 | Day | Topic | Key Project/Script | Status |
 | :--- | :--- | :--- | :--- |
 | Day 01 | Introduction & Variables | `hello_world.py` | ✅ Complete |